joergschultzelutter/robotframework-remoterunner-ssl/README.md

 Library         AppriseLibrary # @pip:robotframework-apprise
 ```

-In order to enable PyPi package installation process via pip, you need to do the following:
+To summarize: in order to enable PyPi package installation process via pip, you need to do the following:

-1. Specify your library as usual
+1. Specify your ```Library``` reference as usual

 ```robotframework
 Library         AppriseLibrary
 ```
-2. Add a trailing comment to that line and specify the package name as listed on PyPi
+2. Add a trailing comment with a decorator to that line.
+Specify the name of the package as listed on PyPi.

 ```robotframework
 Library         AppriseLibrary 	# @pip:robotframework-apprise
 ```
 Syntax: ```@pip:<PyPi-Package-Name>[pypi version]```

-If your test depends on a specific version, that data can be specified by following the standard ```pip``` syntax:
+Standard pip versioning is supported; just extend the decorator setting:

 ```robotframework
 Library         AppriseLibrary # @pip:robotframework-apprise==0.1.0
 ```

-You can use leading / trailing comments, spaces etc as part of this qualifier:
+Leading / trailing comments etc are ignored by the decorator parser, meaning that a decorator setting like the following would still be successful:

 ```robotframework
 Library         AppriseLibrary               ##### Hello @pip:robotframework-aprslib==0.1.0 World